pmontecchiarini/pmontecchiarini/README.md

 # Welcome!

 Hi!
-My name is Pato, and I'm a front-end web developer.
+My name is Pato, and I'm a web & mobile developer.
 I love tech because of it's ability to improve people's lives.
-I develop with JS, Flutter and Wordpress.
+I code in Javascript (love React), and Dart - Flutter.

 - 👯 I’m looking to collaborate on any fun projects!